-For this article we will use Softaculous.
 You can use Softaculous to install various applications, including Drupal, Joomla and Magento.
 You find Softaculous in the cPanel control panel: enter “softaculous” in cPanel’s search bar and then either select “Softaculous Apps Installer” (under “Software”) or WordPress (under “Softaculous Apps Installer”).

-Opening the Softaculous WordPress installer via cPanel.
+Image: opening the Softaculous WordPress installer via cPanel.

 Because there are over 400 Softaculous install scripts the interface looks a little busy.
 Just note for now that you can get back to the cPanel front page by clicking the “cP” logo in the horizontal navigation at the top.